Sippos/Voicedub/README.md

-# VoiceDub Arena 🎙️🏆 (Choicer Voicer Clone)
+# VoiceDub Arena 🎙️🏆

-Welcome to **VoiceDub Arena**, a vibrant collaborative web application inspired by the itch.io indie hit *"The Choicer Voicer"*.
+Welcome to **VoiceDub Arena**.
 This social platform lets you and your friends upload video scenes, enter a digital recording booth to voice over them in real-time, audition synchronized multi-takes with customizable background sound mixing, and showcase performances in a community voting showroom!

 ---